papatangosierra/serifu/README.md

 While Text Lines are normally ended with a newline character, **Multi-Line Text Blocks** are one of two exceptions to this rule.

-A Multi-Line Text Block is begun by immediately following the colon (`:`) after a Source with three equals signs (`===`) and a newline, and it is ended with three equals signs on a line by themselves:
+A Multi-Line Text Block is begun by immediately following the colon (`:`) after an Origin with three equals signs (`===`) and a newline, and it is ended with three equals signs on a line by themselves:

 ```
     Sensei:===